open-forest-observatory/ofo-website-3/content/tools/index.md

 ---
 title: Drone-based forest mapping tools
-summary: "Developing methods to map forests at the individual tree level using drones, photogrammetry, and computer vision"
+summary: "Tools to map forests at the individual tree level using drones, photogrammetry, and computer vision"

 date: 2022-01-01
 show_date: false